zulip/zulip/docs/contributing/mypy.md

     tools/run-mypy

-You can also run mypy as a long-running daemon (server) process and send type-checking requests to the server via the command:
+This will take a while to start running, since it runs mypy as a long-running daemon (server) process and send type-checking requests to the server; this makes checking mypy about 100x faster.
+But if you're debugging or for whatever reason don't want the daemon, you can

-    tools/run-mypy -d
+use:

-While the mypy daemon is experimental and currently supports macOS and Linux only, **we strongly recommend using the daemon** if it is an option.
-Program state from previous runs will be cached in memory and will not have to be read from the file system on each run.
-For a  large codebase like Zulip's and a  workflow involving running mypy repeatedly after small edits, using the daemon can be *10 or more times faster*.
+    tools/run-mypy --no-daemon

-Mypy will output errors in the same style as a compiler would.
+Mypy outputs errors in the same style as a compiler would.
 For example, if your code has a type error like this:

 ```